keiranlovett/jira-structured-issues/README.md

 - `parentKey`: Represents the key of the parent issue.
 Used to establish hierarchical relationships between issues within the template structure.
 - `issueRef`: Allows referencing other issues within the template by their reference IDs.
 This enables linking related issues or retrieving information from previously created issues during the issue creation process.

+##### Steps

+The handling of steps allows users to decide additional optional actions during the creation process.
+When running the script, it will process each item according to the specified step value, allowing for flexible handling of issue creation in Jira.

+**Step Options**
+The step property in the item configuration can have one of the following values:

+- 'prompt': Prompts the user to decide whether to skip the issue, link to an existing Jira ticket, or proceed with the creation.
+- 'skip': Skips the creation of the issue entirely.
+- 'existing': Links the issue to an existing Jira ticket based on user input.
+- 'ignore': Proceeds with the normal creation of the issue.

 ## Usage